Conflict of Interests

 A. General Employee Responsibilities

 1. Employees shall disclose any Conflict of Interests or commitment.
-This includes Significant Financial Interests (SFIs) related to their University responsibilities when applying for federal funding.
+This includes Significant Financial Interests (SFIs) related to their University responsibilities when applying for external funding.
 Employees shall not initiate any contract or transaction on behalf of the University or with the University in which a conflict exists until written approval is received from the appropriate University official.

 2. No employee shall serve as the immediate supervisor or exercise sole authority to supervise, evaluate or make personnel decisions regarding a person related to them by Family or Marriage or an individual sharing the same household.
 Related by Family or Marriage means a person who is, by blood or marriage, an employee’s spouse, parent, child (including step-children), sibling, grandparent, grandchild, aunt, uncle, niece, nephew, or individual for whom an employee has been assigned legal responsibility or guardian.